 Of course, avoiding tick bites is key.
 Following are tips for not getting bitten by those pesky ticks in the first place.

-Lyme disease prevention is about addressing all possible avenues for transmission which means thinking about a lot of different angles.
+Tick avoidance is about addressing all possible avenues for transmission which means thinking about a lot of different angles.

 Stay on the trails